 EMDR Therapy for Addiction Treatment

-Eye Movement Desensitization and Reprocessing (EMDR) Therapy is integrated for certain clients as part of the treatment process at The Florida House Experience.
+Eye Movement Desensitization and Reprocessing (EMDR) Therapy is an integrated part of treatment for certain clients at FHE Health.
 EMDR therapy is used primarily for treating trauma as a part of addiction rehabilitation.
-It is a psychotherapy that allows people to have reduced symptoms of emotional distress.
-EMDR helps make the process of therapy faster and more effective.
-Treatment that may have once taken months can take weeks, allowing for more effective treatment during addiction rehab.
+It is a type of psychotherapy that allows people to experience relief from symptoms of emotional distress.
+EMDR helps make the overall therapeutic process faster and more effective.
+Treatment that may have once taken months can take weeks, expediting recovery.

 The eight-phase treatment of EMDR includes:

-EMDR helps to expedite the healing process from traumatic situations.
+EMDR helps to expedite the healing process in the aftrmath of trauma.
 What once may have taken months or years can be condensed and remain just as effective with the help of EMDR.
-It was once thought that extensive therapy was the only way to reverse trauma, but therapy and EMDR is an extremely effective way of helping individuals learn to cope with negative life experiences.
-EMDR therapy helps the natural healing process on a mental level.
-When emotional wounds are healed, it becomes much more possible to heal from addiction and move forward with a healthy and sober lifestyle.
+It was once thought that extensive therapy was the only way to reverse trauma, but therapy via EMDR is an extremely effective way of helping individuals learn to cope with negative life experiences.
+EMDR therapy helps the natural healing process on a mental and emotional level.
+When mental and emotional wounds are healed, it becomes much more possible to heal from addiction and move forward with a healthy and sober lifestyle.